isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Global reservations, while useful in certain circumstances, have aspects that must be given due consideration.
+   Global reservations, while useful in certain circumstances, have aspects that must be given due consideration when using them.
 Please see :ref:`reservation6-conflict` for more details.

 .. note::

-   Beginning with Kea 1.9.1 reservation mode was replaced by three boolean flags ``"reservations-global"``, ``"reservations-in-subnet"`` and ``"reservations-out-of-pool"`` which allow to configure host reservations both global and in a subnet.
-In such a case a subnet host reservation has the preference on a global reservation when both exist for the same client.
+   Beginning with Kea 1.9.1 reservation mode was replaced by three boolean flags ``"reservations-global"``, ``"reservations-in-subnet"`` and ``"reservations-out-of-pool"`` which allows the configuration of host reservations both globally and in a subnet.
+In such cases a subnet host reservation has preference over a global reservation when both exist for the same client.

 .. _reservation6-conflict: